Kelvin Walsh, Director City Sustainability, Hume City Council (Victoria)

 Peter Sugg, Urban Design Australia Conference (Queensland)

-is Managing Director of AST Management Pty Ltd. He is an
+is a Director of AST Management Pty Ltd. He is an

 experienced board member and serves on the advisory